kabingusam/kabingusam/README.md

--  🖥️ I'm a  passionate  developer from Nairobi 🇰🇪.
+-  🖥️ I'm a  passionate  Software Engineer from Nairobi 🇰🇪.

 -  🏫 Currently a student.